wxvrst/wxvrst/README.md

 ## Hi there 👋
-## My name is Ivan, I'm a beginner frontend developer.
+## My name is Ivan, I'm a frontend developer.

-- 🔭 I'm currently working on my portfolio
-- 🌱 I’m currently learning Vue and React

 ## There are some of my projects: